Funding arrangements for your study level

 Who you need to contact will depend on your query:

-• If you have any queries relating to your application or eligibility for student finance or bursaries, please email our Student Money Team or call us on +44 (0)115 848 2494.
+- If you have any queries relating to your application or eligibility for student finance or bursaries, please visit the Student Money Team desk during Welcome or call +44 (0)115 848 2494.

 Staying safe online